 Cyril is Founder and Executive Director of Wild Heritage, a project of the Earth Island Institute.
-He serves as IUCN-WCPA Vice-Chair for World Heritage, sits on IUCN’s World Heritage Panel and chairs the IUCN-WCPA World Heritage Network.
-He is also a Senior Policy Advisor at the WILD Foundation, a Senior Advisor to WILD11: The 11th World Wilderness Congress and an Advisor to Nature Needs Half.
-He was named a Lui-Walton Innovator’s Fellow at Conservation International in 2016.
-Cyril also serves as a member of Project Drawdown’s Scientific Advisory Board, a member of Treesisters’ Advisory Board and a member of the International Union for Conservation of Nature’s Primary Forest Task Team.
-Cyril is also a co-founder of, and on the Steering Committee for: IntAct: International Action for Primary Forests.
-Cyril became a National Geographic Explorer in 2018.
+He also serves as IUCN-WCPA Vice-Chair for World Heritage, sits on IUCN’s World Heritage Panel and chairs the IUCN-WCPA World Heritage Network.
+He was a Lui-Walton Innovator’s Fellow at Conservation International from 2016-2018 and became a National Geographic Explorer in 2018.
+Cyril is also a co-founder of, and on the Steering Committee for: IntAct: International Action for Primary Forests and is also a member of the International Union for Conservation of Nature’s Primary Forest Task Team.
+Cyril also serves as a member of Project Drawdown’s Scientific Advisory Board, a member of Treesisters’ Advisory Board and an Advisor to Nature Needs Half.

 Cyril has edited several books, including A Handbook on International Wilderness Law and Policy (Fulcrum Publishing) and two books in the CEMEX Nature Series: Earth’s Legacy: Natural World Heritage and A Geography of Hope: Saving Primary Forests.
 He has also published extensively in scientific and policy journals.